 Donaldson's Judgment on Local Authority Duties

-In March 1980 Lord Justice Donaldson gave judgment in Judicial Review concerning the case of "Phillips vs Brown" Many people who have read the DCSF Elective Home Education Guidelines for Local Authorities will be reasonably familiar with this case and will know that Lord Donaldson made a distinction between a local authority's simply asking for information on the one hand and on the other hand issuing a notice requiring the parent to satisfy the authority.
+In March 1980 Lord Justice Donaldson gave judgment in Judicial Review concerning the case of "Phillips vs Brown".
+Lord Donaldson made a distinction between a local authority's simply asking for information on the one hand and on the other hand issuing a notice requiring the parent to satisfy the authority.
 The formal notice only occurs at a much later stage after the authority has commenced formal proceedings prior to issuing a School Attendance Order.

 Mr Phillips was a home educating parent who made the argument in court that parents had the right simply to say that they were home educating, without giving further information and that local authorities had no duty in law to investigate home educators' provision unless they had reason to believe that it was unsatisfactory.